awsmin/wp-job-openings/README.md

 ## Description

-Are you looking for setting up a job listing page for a website?
-WP Job Openings plugin is the most simple yet powerful plugin for you.
+WP Job Openings plugin is the most simple yet powerful plugin for setting up a job listing page for a website.

 The plugin is designed after carefully analysing hundreds of job listing layouts and methods.
 We just picked the best features out of the all and built a plugin that’s super simple to use and extensible to a high performing recruitment tool.

 The first version of the plugin comes with two layouts - Grid and List which are designed carefully according to the modern design and User Experience principles.
 Highlight of the plugin is its totally flexible filter options.
-You will not realise its power until you start using it.

 [View Demo](https://demo.awsm.in/wp-job-openings/)

 ## Key Features